HARSHDEEPSINGHBEDI/MIPS_Pipelined_Without_Hazards/README.md

-# MIPS Pipelined Processor – Hazard-Free
+# MIPS Pipelined Processor – Hazard-Free - Harshdeep Singh
-*Harshdeep Singh*

 This repository implements a classic **5-stage pipelined 32-bit MIPS Processor** in Verilog, arranged so that there are **no RAW hazards** in our test program.